sissyliberation/nlpclass-fall2013/site/scala/setup.md

 This page explains how to set up your environment for using Scala.

-## Downloading and "Installing" Scala
+## Download and Install Scala

 Scala has both a compiler (`scalac`) and an interactive environment called the REPL ("read-evaluate-print loop") (`scala`).

 1. Go here: [scala-lang.org/downloads](http://www.scala-lang.org/downloads)
 2. Download the current stable release (2.10.2 as of this writing).
-3. Extract it somewhere in your home directory.
-4. Add the `bin` directory to your path, or at least add `bin/scala`.
+3. Install it according to the instructions.

 Now you should be able to run `scala` from the command line to get into the REPL.
 {% highlight text %}